muydanny/backend-curriculum-site/module2/lessons/authentication.md

 end
 ```

-Next we expect a no template errror:
+Next we expect a no template error:

 ```bash
  Failure/Error: click_on "I already have an account"